ibqn/15-puzzle/readme.md

 ## 15 puzzle

-Generated a 15 puzzle which can be solved.
+Generates a 15 puzzle which can be solved.

 ### Generated puzzle